4 The Hole Argument and Some Extensions 38

 rectangular axes.
 So all of its assertions are still permutable; but some of them include references to the

-origin, axes, etc. We can distinguish, for example, between a circle of radius centered at the
+origin, axes, etc. We can distinguish, for example, between a circle of radius

 origin, and one of the same radius centered at some other point.
 So plane analytic geometry is a